fgardt/factorio-spritter/README.md

           Enable lua output generation
   -p, --prefix <PREFIX>
-          Prefix to add to the output file name [default: ] -r, --recursive
+          Prefix to add to the output file name [default: ] --lossy
+          Allow lossy compression for the output images.
+This is using pngquant / imagequant internally -r, --recursive
           Recursive search for images.
 Each folder will be a separate sprite sheet -t, --tile-resolution <TILE_RESOLUTION>
-          Resolution of the input sprites in pixels / tile [default: 32] --hr
+          Resolution of the input sprites in pixels / tile [default: 64] --no-crop
-          Set when the output file should be considered to be HR (8k x 8k resolution limit).
-          When set the tile resolution will be set to 64 unless specified otherwise.
-      --no-crop
           Set when the sprites should not be cropped -a, --crop-alpha <CROP_ALPHA>